-Minority Ethnic and Faith Groups Policy: Chase Bridge is not a faith school and as such doesn't promote one faith over another although we do acknowledge and respect people of all faiths and those who have none.
+Minority Ethnic and Faith Groups: Chase Bridge is not a faith school and as such doesn't promote one faith over another although we do acknowledge and respect people of all faiths and those who have none.
 One of the fundamental British values is respect and tolerance of people with different faiths.
 British law protects people's freedom to hold their own beliefs.
 At Chase Bridge, we support this through a multi-faith approach to assemblies, comprehensive teaching of the major world faiths in RE, promoting values of understanding, tolerance and respect in our PSHE lessons as well as celebrating and welcoming people of all faiths and of none in our school community.

 As a school, we recognise that fasting during Ramadan is not compulsory before the age of puberty.
 According to the Muslim Council of Britain, fasting by children is optional and the spiritual and moral dimension of fasting is considered to be of far greater importance than the physical one.
-We understand, however, that many families may wish to encourage their children to fast and that children themselves may indicate a desire to fast.
+We understand that many families may wish to encourage their children to fast and that children themselves may indicate a desire to fast.
 The level of observance among children will depend upon the child, their family and their circumstances and there is no expectation of a particular commitment or pattern of fasting.
 Many parents make fasting an activity that they do at weekends at home when they can rest or sleep in the afternoons and have the experience of joining in with their family.
-If a parent wishes for their child to undertake a period of fasting, however, we ask for the following to be understood:
+If a parent/carer wishes for their child to undertake a period of fasting, however, we ask for the following to be understood:

-- All parents must inform the school, in writing, if they wish their child to fast for part or all of Ramadan. - A child does not have permission to fast without written notification from the parents.
+- All parents must inform the school, in writing using the below form, if they wish their child to fast for part or all of Ramadan. - A child does not have permission to fast without written notification from the parents/carers.

-- The child's health and wellbeing comes first and the school reserves the right to administer water and/or a snack if the child is ill. - A child with diabetes or other medical condition should be exempt from fasting. - Muslims who are fasting are encouraged to manage under a different set of guidelines rather than avoid aspects of normal life. - The same should apply at school and the children are expected to participate in school life and attend all lessons.
-This includes PE, school trips and swimming lessons. - Staff will be aware of the effects of dehydration and hunger and will encourage pupils to avoid strenuous exercise in their PE lessons. - Staff will also be mindful of the changes to the pupils' daily routine during Ramadan, which will affect their regular sleeping patterns and concentration levels.
+- The child's health and wellbeing comes first and the school reserves the right to administer water and/or a snack if the child is ill. - A child with diabetes or other medical conditions should be exempt from fasting. - At school children are expected to participate in normal school life and attend all lessons.
+This includes PE, school trips and swimming lessons so we advise against fasting on these days. - Staff will be aware of the effects of dehydration and hunger and will encourage pupils to avoid strenuous exercise in their PE lessons. - Staff will also be mindful of the changes to the pupils' daily routine during Ramadan, which will affect their regular sleeping patterns and concentration levels.